 High Density Pallet Storage

-Introducing the next generation of pushback/pallet flow storage technology...
+Introducing the next generation of high density pallet storage & retrieval technology...

 Easily store up to 10 pallet positions deep!

-The new "High Density" pallet flow rail system by Exglobe is designed to provide all of the benefits of traditional high-density pallet racking (drive-in, push-back, pallet flow) without the drawbacks associated to storing 6 or more pallet positions deep.
-The Exglobe systems not only can store 6 or more positions deep but we think it can do it more efficiently and for a lower cost/pallet position that than any other.
+The new "High Density" pallet flow storage & retrieval system by ExGlobe is designed to provide all of the benefits of traditional high-density pallet racking (drive-in, push-back, pallet flow) without the drawbacks associated with storing 6 or more pallet positions deep.
+The ExGlobe systems not only can store 6 or more positions deep but we think it can do it more efficiently and for a lower cost per pallet position that than any other.